-Obviously solving the initial objective (\ref{risk2}) is impossible in practice, whatever the scheme of optimization adopted, as the ground truth image $x$ is missing.
-In section \ref{section2}, we have mentioned that substituting a pilot $\tilde{x}$ for $x$, that is applying "internal adaptation" \cite{LIDIA}, constitutes the reference method to overcome this issue when $M=1$.
-In the general case, we propose to use $M$ different pilots $\tilde{x}_1, \ldots, \tilde{x}_M$.
-More precisely, pilot $\tilde{x}_m$ is dedicated to the computation of $\boldsymbol{\Theta}^\ast_{m}$ as follows: \begin{itemize} \item[-] $X_i = \pi(x)_i$ is replaced by $\tilde{X}^{m}_i = \pi(\tilde{x}_{m})_i$. \item[-] $t_i^{m-1}$ is computed using the sample standard deviation in (\ref{variance}) where $Y_i= \pi(y)_i$ and $Z_i^{m-1} = \pi(z_{m-1})_i$ are the only realizations at our disposal. \item[-] $\Theta_i^{m\ast}$ is finally computed with (\ref{solvelocal2}). \end{itemize}
+Solving the initial objective (\ref{risk2}) is impossible in practice, whatever the scheme of optimization adopted, as the true image $x$ is missing.
+In Section \ref{section2}, we have mentioned that substituting a pilot $\tilde{x}$ for $x$, that is applying ``internal adaptation'' \cite{LIDIA}, constitutes the reference method to overcome this issue when $M=1$.
+Here, we propose to use $M$ different pilots $\tilde{x}_1, \ldots, \tilde{x}_M$.
+More precisely, pilot $\tilde{x}_m$ is dedicated to the computation of $\boldsymbol{\Theta}^\ast_{m}$ as follows: \begin{itemize} \item[-] $X_i = \pi(x)_i$ is replaced by $\tilde{X}^{m}_i = \pi(\tilde{x}_{m})_i$; \item[-] $t_i^{m-1}$ is computed using the sample standard deviation in (\ref{variance}) where $Y_i= \pi(y)_i$ and $Z_i^{m-1} = \pi(z_{m-1})_i$ are the only realizations at our disposal; \item[-] $\Theta_i^{m\ast}$ is computed with (\ref{solvelocal2}). \end{itemize}